thehanriver/ESP-Team-Projects/quest-5/report.md

 We put all the sensors onto one bread board ontop of a cardboard square that is thoroughly taped and ziptied onto the rover.
 The LIDAR is pointed to the front and the IR sensors are pointed to the sides.
 The speed sensors are put close to the wheels and a 12 cycle encoder is taped to the inside of the wheel.
 The power bank is directly under the board as well.

+The node server was copied from our last quest with many things taken out so it only has an two buttons(on and off) which is nothing special.
+It sends a response of
+1 or 0 to the esp to determine if the rover should start or stop.
+The node server communicates with the ESP over udp.
+The raspberry pi sends the state in the UDP response.
+If the response is a 0, then the car's steering and speed pwm values return to neutral. if the response is 1, then the pid takes over.
+The LIDAR code is taken from skill31 and the v3 LIDAR was used. it communicates via I2C with the esp over the same bus as the Alphanumeric display.
+The IR sensor code is taken from skill12 and used to detect the sides.
+We chose the IR over ultrasonic since they ultrasonic sensor did not accurately detect small distances.
+The alphanumeric display code was also copied from skill8 and was displaying the speed of the buggy.

 INVESTIGATIVE QUESTION:
 To maintain "adaptive" cruise control, we would need to track the speed of any object in front of us and adjust speed accordingly.